CodeByLine/intro-to-strings.js-v-000/README.md

 // quote is now "xyl*phone phone home"
 ```

-The string class' `replace()` function can also take regex for the first parameter:
+The string class' `replace()` function can also take Regex for the first parameter:

 ```javascript
 var phoneNumber = "5556768799";